MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 The Common Data Service is currently only available through PowerApps.
 You need to get access to a PowerApps environment and ensure it contains a CDS database.
 This allows you to configure the SDK to access that database.

 ## Prerequisites
 1. If you have already signed up for PowerApps, you can go to [PowerApps](https://powerapps.microsoft.com) and sign in.
-If you have not sigend up yet, you can follow instructions to [sign up](https://powerapps.microsoft.com/en-us/tutorials/signup-for-powerapps/).
+If you have not signed up yet, you can follow instructions to [sign up](https://powerapps.microsoft.com/en-us/tutorials/signup-for-powerapps/).
 1. Ensure you have admin access to an environment containing a CDS database, by going to the [PowerApps](https://powerapps.microsoft.com) portal, clicking on the **gear icon** located on top right of the screen, then clicking on **Admin center**.
 If you do not have admin access to any environments containing a database, follow these instructions to [create a database](https://powerapps.microsoft.com/en-us/tutorials/create-database/).

 ## Getting the environment ID